heroLFG/hugo-herolfg-site/content/contact.md

 slug = "contact"
 +++

-Send me a message on LinkedIn
+Connect with me on [LinkedIn](https://www.linkedin.com/in/herolfg/)

+Or email gavin @ herolfg.com